AlexandreDecan/sismic/README.rst

 Sismic Interactive State Machine Interpreter and Checker
 --------------------------------------------------------

+Statecharts are a well-known visual language for modeling the executable behavior of complex reactive event-based systems.
 The Sismic library for Python >= 3.4 provides a set of tools to define, simulate, execute and debug statecharts.
 More specifically, Sismic provides: